Summary of Significant Accounting Policies

 Basic and Diluted Net Loss per Share

-Basic and diluted net loss per share are the same for the years ended December 31, 2013 and 2012 as the Company was in a net loss position.
+Basic and diluted net loss per share are the same for the three-month and nine-month periods ended September 30, 2014 and 2013 as the Company was in a net loss position.
 Potentially dilutive non-participating securities have not been included in the calculations of diluted net loss per share, as their inclusion would be anti-dilutive.
+As of September 30, 2014 and 2013, 23,069,501 and 26,508,596 potentially dilutive non-participating securities were deemed anti-dilutive, respectively.

 Acquisition related costs are expensed in the period in which the costs are incurred and the services are received.